Benefits advice

 PIP is replacing the disability living allowance.
 It can help to pay towards some of the extra costs caused by a disability or long-term ill health.
 For more details and to make an application please visit thee PIP page at GOV.uk

-If you would like some further information about benefits, you can contact your local Citizens Advice or visit them online.
+See further details about at your local Citizens Advice or visit them online.

 For more information please see Citizen's advice on benefits.